mjordan/islandora_workbench_docs/docs/installation_with_venv.md

 ### Step 4: Install Workbench's required Python modules inside your virtual environment

-*Important/stop*: You need to make sure the environment is activate at this point; if it is not, refer to the activation instructions above:
+*Important/stop*: You need to make sure the environment is activate at this point; if it is not, refer to the activation instructions above.

 After activation, you will see "(venv)" at the beginning of your terminal's command prompt: `(venv) jdoe-laptop::islandora_workbench jdoe$`